SyXo/telegramFileManager/README.md

 * and/or `test_args=resume(1|2)` argument to check soft|force cancelling
 * Example: `make test test_filesize=10G test_args=resume1`
-* Your phone number and confirmation code will only be asked the first time you run the tests, after that they will be saved as `a1.session` in the script directory
+* Your phone number and confirmation code will only be asked the first time you run the tests, after that they will be saved as `a1.session` in the `Makefile` directory

 ## Installing telegramFileManager (WIP)